vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 * Which commands are executed, and whether they are executed against an Azure, Minikube or other type of cluster.
 * For the `Create Cluster` and `Add Existing Cluster` commands, the cluster type selected and the execution result (success/failure).

 We do not collect any information about image names, paths, etc. We collect cluster type information only if the cluster is Azure or a local cluster such as Minikube.
-The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).
+The extension respects the `telemetry.telemetryLevel` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Running from source